Keri Russell: 2013–present: The Americans and The Diplomat

-2020s
+In March 2019, she starred in the first Broadway revival of Lanford Wilson's play Burn This at the Hudson Theatre.
+Frank Rizzo of Variety wrote of her performance, "Russell, whose stage credits are slim but who's proven her chops onscreen in The Americans, creates a vivid, if less flashy, performance", adding, "Still, she's a force in her own right."

-On March 16, 2023 Netflix announced that Russell will star in The Diplomat, a political series from The West Wing writer/producer Debora Cahn.
-The series will premiere on April 20, 2023.
+In 2023, Russell began starring in The Diplomat, a political series on Netflix from writer and producer Debora Cahn.

 Personal life

 In 2006, Russell became engaged to Shane Deary, a Brooklyn-based contractor she met through mutual friends.
-The couple married in New York on February 14, 2007.
-They have two children together, a son born in 2007 and a daughter born in 2011.
+They married in New York on February 14, 2007.
+They have two children: a son born in 2007 and a daughter born in 2011.
 Russell and Deary separated in early 2013 and divorced in mid-2014.
-Since 2014, Russell has been in a relationship with her co-star in The Americans, Matthew Rhys.
+Since 2014, she has been in a relationship with Welsh actor Matthew Rhys, her co-star in The Americans.
 They have a son, born in 2016.
-In interviews conducted in 2021, Russell and Rhys referred to each other as wife and husband.
+In interviews conducted in 2021, Russell and Rhys referred to each other as husband and wife, although in an interview in 2025, Rhys said "we literally haven't got round to marriage yet".